sparkwud/show_wifi_passwords/README.md

-# show_wifi_passwords
-Just a simple python script to display the passwords of known/ connected Wi-Fi networks.
+# Just a simple python script to display the passwords of known/ connected Wi-Fi networks.